Mathematical methods in region-based theories of space: the case of Whitehead points: The extension: De Vries algebras

 Due to the latter example, we may be tempted to think that De Vries might have a geometrical intuition of point similar to Whitehead's.
-However, one more example will show that the ideas of compactness and compactification were leading ones for the Dutch mathematician.
+However, a~certain example shows that the ideas of compactness and compactification were the leading ones for the Dutch mathematician, and it's a~point of discrepancy between his and Whitehead's approach.
 Consider the following chain of regions of $\RO(\Real)$: $\{(n,+\infty)\mid n\in\omega\}$.
 The filter $\fil$ that it generates is round and thus is contained in a~maximally round filter $\fil'$, a~point.
 This filter represents a~point at infinity in $\Real$, since it cannot be $\RO(\topo_x)$ for any real number~$x$.
 See also Figure~\ref{fig:point-at-infinity} for a~geometrical intuition in the case of two-dimensional space.

+Why do we maintain that this example shows that Whitehead and De Vries had different objectives?
+The thing is that if we are to treat points as unique locations in the perspective space, points at infinity do not fit into this.
+Figuratively speaking, they are too far from our experience to enter the domain of points.
+At the very end of Section~\ref{sec:solution} we will demonstrate that the above constructed maximal contracting filter is not a~point in the sense of Whitehead.

-Ends are exactly those round filters that satisfy the following condition:
+Maximal round filters are exactly those round filters that satisfy the following condition:

-or, as the reader may easily convince themselves:
+or, as the readers may easily convince themselves: